npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 # 2. The reader can identify when to use fragments and evaluate when it is worth using fragments.
 #    The reader can create their own fragments for their projects and knows what to include and exclude from them.
 # 3. The reader recognizes how permissions enable the management of data for a business across multiple customers while providing each customer access to their own data.
-# 4. The reader can deploy custom frond ends that end users can use to operate their machines.
+# 4. The reader can deploy custom front ends that end users can use to operate their machines.
 ---

 In this tutorial you will learn how to set up a fleet of devices for yourself or third parties to collect air quality data.